-The 20-acre vineyard is predominantly comprised of hill sides with south-facing slopes.
+The 28-acre vineyard is predominantly comprised of hillsides with south-facing slopes and steep terraced blocks.
 This orientation is preferable due to the maximum sun exposure for the vines.
-The lower vineyard blocks are at 900 feet above sea level and range up to 1200 feet at the highest blocks.
-Being located within the Templeton Gap area, the vineyard faces significant swings in day and night temperatures with as much as 40 degree variations.
-This allows the fruit to hold onto its acidity as long as possible during the long, warm growing season.
+The lower vineyard blocks are at 900 feet above sea level and range to over 1,200 feet at the highest blocks.
+Located within the Willow Creek District AVA the vineyard faces significant swings in day and night temperatures with as much as 50°F in variation.
+This allows the fruit to hold onto its acidity and achieve prime phenolic maturity during the long, warm growing season.

-The 20-acres of vineyards are planted to the following varieties:
+The 28-acres of vineyards are planted in 24 unique blocks to the following varieties: